 The cost of locally produced natural gas is 40 percent cheaper than Russian imports, Dobrev said.
 Edinburgh-based Melrose Resources started in 2010 producing gas at three blocks in Bulgaria’s Black Sea shelf near the Kaliakra cape that contain an estimated 3 billion cubic meters of gas, which covers 20 percent of the country’s consumption over six years.

 Last year Melrose Resources produced 443 million cubic meters of gas or 15 percent of consumption, he said.

 Direct Petroleum Exploration Inc., a Denver-based oil producer, found a natural-gas deposit in Bulgaria estimated at 3 billion cubic meters, near the village of Deventsi close to the northern city of Pleven, which will also provide about 15 percent of domestic consumption, Dobrev said.

 Bulgaria banned hydraulic fracturing and imposed a 100 million-lev ($65 million) fine for offenders, thwarting Chevron Corp.
-(CVX)’s plans to explore for natural-gas deposits in the Balkan country, which limits the country’s options to diversify sources.
+(CVX:US)’s plans to explore for natural-gas deposits in the Balkan country, which limits the country’s options to diversify sources.

 Work on an interconnecting pipeline with the natural-gas grids of neighboring Romania will start in August, Dobrev said and the link with Greece’s natural gas grid will be ready in 2015.